Puerto Rico's main airport draws two final bids

 If completed, it has been reported that the deal would deliver $500 million or more to Puerto Rico's Ports Authority.

-Grupo Aerpuertos is headed by Ferrovial Aeropuertos (FER.MC), which operates six airports in the United Kingdom, including Heathrow, as well as an airport in Chile.
-Its partner, investment fund Macquarie Infrastructure & Real Assets (MIC.N), has stakes in eight airports in Europe, India and Australia.
+Grupo Aerpuertos is headed by Ferrovial Aeropuertos , which operates six airports in the United Kingdom, including Heathrow, as well as an airport in Chile.
+Its partner, investment fund Macquarie Infrastructure & Real Assets, has stakes in eight airports in Europe, India and Australia.

 Its rival, Aerostar, is made up of Aeroportuario del Sureste, which operates nine airports in Mexico, and Highstar Capital, which has made investments in Baltimore and London.